hwlei888/freshNsweet-frontend/README.md

 - Fresh N Sweet is an online shopping site where users can buy fresh fruit and vegetables online and deliver them to users' addresses after payment.

-- It allows users to set up an account, log in and put the products in the cart as many as they want.
+- It allows users to log in and put the products in the cart as many as they want.

 - Users can also find their products in different categories.